 No IVC filter suits so far have made it all the way through trial with a successful jury verdict.
 Yet many plaintiffs' attorneys are still very high on these case.
 Why?

 If the IVC filter cases lead to large settlements and judgments, it will follow the course of many mass tort cases in the United States.
 First, patients experience significant problems.
 Lawyers take notice and lawsuits are filed.
 But the science has not yet caught up with what appear to be pretty obvious facts on the ground.
 So the victims lose.
-But then the science catches up, and the plaintiffs' lawyer get smarter (and start working together).
+But then the science catches up, and the plaintiffs' lawyers get smarter (and start working together).
 IVC Lawsuits Status Update

 Bellwether trials in Indiana set to begin in 2017 may begin to turn the tide for victims.
 These trials will be test runs and will set the bar for all the other hundreds of plaintiffs who claim that the devices are prone to breaking and causing major injuries.